U.S. airlines want you to Fly Healthy and Fly Smart. Everyone can work together to protect each other.

 The safety and well-being of all travelers is our top priority.
 Airlines have implemented a robust, multi-layered strategy which can effectively reduce the risk of exposure to COVID-19 during air travel – this strategy is aligned with the findings from researchers at Harvard University.

 Faculty at Harvard have issued a new study revealing that the multiple layers of protection against COVID-19 make being on an airplane as safe if not safer than other routine activities, such as grocery shopping or going to a restaurant.

 The research found that there is a very low risk of virus transmission on airplanes.
 That’s because there are several layers of mitigation including hospital-grade air filtration and ventilation, mask requirements, significant disinfection, boarding and deplaning practices, and health forms that travelers complete prior to flights.

-Researchers from the Harvard T.H.
-Chan School of Public Health have found that the use of masks in combination with diligent cleaning protocols and advanced ventilation and filtration systems on aircraft offer “significant protection against COVID-19 during air travel.”
+Researchers at the Harvard Aviation Public Health Initiative have found that the use of masks in combination with diligent cleaning protocols and advanced ventilation and filtration systems on aircraft offer “significant protection against COVID-19 during air travel.”

 U.S. airlines require all passengers and customer-facing employees to wear a face covering over their nose and mouth throughout the journey — check-in, boarding, in-flight and deplaning.